Multi-Fidelity Reinforcement Learning with Gaussian Processes: Results

 \section{Results}

-In this section, we present the results for both GP-VI-MFRL and GPQ-MFRL.
-We use two simulators in each case.
-For GP-VI-MFRL, $\Sigma_1$ is a $21\times 21$ grid-world with a point robot whereas $\Sigma_2$ is Gazebo~\cite{gazebo} which simulates the kinematics and dynamics of a quadrotor operating in 3D.
-For GPQ-MFRL, $\Sigma_1$ is Python-based simulator Pygame~\cite{pygame} and $\Sigma_2$ is the real world.
+We use two environments to simulate GP-VI-MFRL and three environments for GPQ-MFRL.
+For GP-VI-MFRL, the goal is learning to navigate from one point to another while avoiding the obstacles. $\Sigma_1$ is a $21\times 21$ grid-world with a point robot whereas $\Sigma_2$ is Gazebo (discretized in $21\times 21$ grid) which simulates the kinematics and dynamics of a quadrotor operating in 3D.
+For GPQ-MFRL, the goal is to learn avoiding the obstacles while navigating through the environment. $\Sigma_1$ is Python-based simulator Pygame, $\Sigma_2$ is a Gazebo environment, and $\Sigma_3$ is the real world. \revone{We further use sparse GPs to speed up the computations required to perform GP inference.
+We report the improvements in computational time as well as a direct comparison between GP-VI-MFRL and GPQ-MFRL on an obstacle avoidance task.}